 There are four common ways that ransomware can gain access to your computer: spam emails, infected removable drives, being bundled with other software or accessing compromised webpages.

-In today's connected age with practices like BYOD, mobile devices, wearables and personal drives, organizations' networks are more vulnerable than ever.
+In today's connected age with practices like BYOD, mobile devices, wearables and personal drives, organisations' networks are more vulnerable than ever.

 Counting the Cost of a Ransomware Attack